shubhamdawande/multi-user-rag-chat/README.md

 2. Place your PDF documents in the `./data` directory.
 3. Run the following command to start the server:
     ```bash
+    pip install -r requirements.txt
     python app.py
     ```
 4. Open your web browser and go to `http://127.0.0.1:5000/swagger` to access the Swagger UI and interact with the API.
+5. All the input documents reside under `./data` folder.
+All the vectordb and chunk data resides under `./db` folder.
+To re-index the vectordb and document chunks, delete the files inside db folder.

 ## API Usage